Claim: Anti-perspirants have been identified as the leading cause of breast cancer.

 PLEASE pass this along to anyone you care about.
 Breast Cancer is becoming frighteningly common.
 This awareness may save lives.
 If you are skeptical about these findings, I urge you to do some research for yourself.
 You will arrive at the same conclusions, I assure you.

 Origins: Breast cancer is scary stuff.
 It's the second most common type of cancer (after skin cancer) among women, and it's also the second most common cause of cancer death (after lung cancer) among women.
-According to the American Cancer Society, this year about 175,000 new cases of invasive breast cancer and about 43,300 deaths from breast cancer will occur among women in the USA.
+According to the American Cancer Society (ACS), in the current year about 231,840 new cases of invasive breast cancer will be diagnosed in women in the U.S., and about 40,290 women will die from breast cancer.

-advent of birth control pills, changes in diet, and different styles and materials in women's clothing.
-It's compelling to think that anti-perspirants might be one of these causes: their use (in their current formulation) is a recent phenomenon, and the explanation given for how they might cause breast cancer seems to make sense (just as Sydney Ross Singer's 1995 book Dressed to Kill theorized that the wearing of tight-fitting bras leads to a concentration of carcinogenic compounds in the breasts and lymphatic system).
+It's compelling to think that anti-perspirants might be one of these causes: their use (in their current formulation) is a relatively recent phenomenon, and the explanation given for how they might cause breast cancer (i.e., allowing chemicals to enter the body through nicks in the skin, and preventing the excretion of bodily toxins through sweating, thereby causing them to build up in the lymph nodes) seems to make sense to many, just as Sydney Ross Singer's 1995 book Dressed to Kill theorized that the wearing of tight-fitting bras has led to a concentration of carcinogenic compounds in the breasts and lymphatic systems of women.

-In 2004, Dr. Kris McGrath, a Chicago allergist, performed a study published in the European Journal of Cancer Prevention which he claims is the first to find a connection between antiperspirants, underarm shaving, and cancer.
-He studied 400 Chicago-area breast cancer survivors and found that women "who performed these underarm habits more aggressively" had a diagnosis of breast cancer 22 years earlier than the non-users and theorized that substances found in deodorants such as aluminum chlorohydrate were entering the lymphatic system through nicks in the skin caused by shaving.
-Other specialists have expressed skepticism in the statistical weaknesses of Dr. McGrath's retrospective study.
+- In 2003, Dr. Kris McGrath, a Chicago allergist, performed a study published in the European Journal of Cancer Prevention which he claimed was the first to find a connection between antiperspirants, underarm shaving, and cancer.
+He studied 400 Chicago-area breast cancer survivors and found that women "who performed these underarm habits more aggressively" had a diagnosis of breast cancer